Passport to English Logo

 5. see a famous person

-Write the sentences with contractions.
+Write the sentences using contractions.

 examples